 No one can certain or assure profit rates in Islamic banking.
 Islamic banks declare the profit of their investment pools periodically, and the declared rates can be referred to show their past performance with a clear disclaimer that the bank may or may not perform similarly in future.

-Ahli Islamic Bank owns a unique distinction and exposure of Islamic banking which it obtains with its presence in several countries such as Bahrain, Kuwait, UK, and in Oman with the brand name Ahli Islamic banking.
-As for as comparison with the services provided by conventional banks are concerned, the main difference is that Ahli Islamic banking provides Sharia compliant products and services and in no way enters into any Sharia repugnant and interest based transaction.
+Ahli Islamic owns a unique distinction and exposure of Islamic banking which it obtains with its presence in several countries such as Bahrain, Kuwait, UK, and in Oman with the brand name Ahli Islamic.
+As for as comparison with the services provided by conventional banks are concerned, the main difference is that Ahli Islamic provides Sharia compliant products and services and in no way enters into any Sharia repugnant and interest based transaction.

 The Bank is supervised by a Fatwa and Sharia Supervisory Board, whose decisions are binding on the Bank.
 The Sharia Board is comprised of four members of internationally renowned Sharia scholars.